JavaScript Variables

 undefined

-🔹 Using let
+š¹ Using let (Recommended)

-✅ Better than var
+✅ Better than var because:

 - Block-scoped (only accessible inside

-where it was declared) - Cannot be redeclared within the same scope
+{}where it was declared) - Cannot be redeclared within the same scope

-(Best for Constants)
+š¹ Using const (Best for Constants)

-✅ Use const
+✅ Use const when:

 - The value should not change